benjamin-zastrow/NOSAssignments/README.md

 # NOSAssignments
-Practice assignments for the Network-Oriented Software Development Course at FH Salzburg
+Practice assignments for the Network-Oriented Software Development Course at FH Salzburg covering Java Multithreading, Sockets, as well as RMI